rn/utils/README.md

   calculators).
 It's also handy for low level work as it prints numbers in decimal, hex, and binary.
 - [`mdv`](./mdv): A super simple text markdown viewer.
-- [`hcsvm`](./win-hcsvm): A WIP go based utility to start Linux VMs on Hyper-V using the Host Compute Service (HCS).
-HCS is used to spin up Utility/Service VMs for containers on Windows 10 Pro and Windows Server 2016.
 - [`npterm`](./win-npterm): A simple terminal utility (written in Go) which connects to a Named Pipe.
 It optionally logs all output to a file.
 I use this for serial console access to Hyper-V VMs.